slamora/brackets-wiki/Language-Support.md

 ## Notes

-### Determining file extensions

-We should potentially add a central point to extract file extensions for a given file name to support extensions with multiple parts (i.e. ".html.erb").
-Then file names wouldn't have just one potential extension, since file names like "1.
-Introduction.html" (also multiple dots) would also need to be supported. (see [pull request #3122](https://github.com/adobe/brackets/pull/3122))

 ### Features we think should be able to be built as plug-ins
 _From the [Extensibility Proposal](https://zerowing.corp.adobe.com/display/brackets/Extensibility+Proposal)_ (internal)
 - Access to code model